tmj1432/GA-Projects/project_1/README.md

 ### Problem Statement

 The new format for the SAT was released in March 2016.
 Since then, levels of participation in multiple states have changed with varying legislative decisions.
-This project aims to explore trends in SAT and ACT participation for the years 2017-2019 and identify states with decreasing SAT participation.
-Combined with outside research, this project also aims to identify factors for the decrease in participation and provide reccomendations for the college board to increase participation.
+This project aims to explore trends in SAT and ACT participation for the years 2017-2019 and identify states with low SAT participation.
+Combined with outside research, this project also aims to identify factors for the low participation and provide reccomendations for the college board to increase participation.

 ### Outside Research